 Have you hired any physician referrals recently?
 We’d love to hear about them!
 Email firstname.lastname@example.org to share your story.

 Do you know the ROI of your recruiting?
 We can help!
-Join the Doximity Talent Finder webinar on November 12, 2019 for in depth look at how to analyze the value of your various recruitment programs.
-You can sign up here or simply click the button.
+View our Calculating Your ROI webinar recording for in depth look at how to analyze the value of your various recruitment programs.